matthias-reis/carda-gatsby/content/articles/2021/07/mal-mmar.md

 ## "We need to play gigs again"

 **Xavi:** Hi Anne!
 Thank you very much for supporting us; this means a lot!
 It seems things are better than 2020, and it looks like tours and shows are planning again (for all bands).
-We have our fingers crossed cause we need to play or enjoy live gigs.
+We have our fingers crossed cause we need to play and enjoy live gigs.

 ![Malämmer at the forest stage – DUNK!festival 2019.](/img/2.jpg "Malämmer at the forest stage – DUNK!festival 2019.")